zigotica/active-app-qmk-layer-updater/readme.md

 ## What

-A small node script that will check the current active app running in your OS, and send the data to a qmk keyboard over raw hid.
+A node script that checks the current active app running in your OS, parses some customizable rules and sends the target layer index to a QMK keyboard over raw hid, so you can change layers programmatically.

 ## Why